-Over the last decade, the use of cash transfers to deliver humanitarian assistance has been growing fast.
-In Europe, the massive afflux of refugees intensified this practice.
+Over the past decade, the use of cash transfers to deliver humanitarian assistance has been growing fast.
+In Europe, the massive influx of refugees intensified this practice.
 Cash transfers meet meet people’s needs quickly, because they reduce the logistics involved.
 At the same time, they stimulate the local economy.
-However, in-kind aid still dominates humanitarian response, and there are concerns that cash transfers are underutilised.
+However, in-kind aid still dominates humanitarian response, and there are concerns that cash transfers are under-used.

 As the Commission is currently carrying out a fitness check on the EU’s humanitarian aid actions, EURACTIV invites you to this high-level workshop to discuss the use of cash and non-cash assistance.
 Questions will include: